 Most NTM are slow-growing, which means patients may not develop symptoms for months or even years.

 All NTM infections can have serious effects on the body: inflammation of the bones, infections in the joints, eyes or skin, etc. Some NTM infections can cause long-term, permanent damage to the lungs as well.

-McGowan, Hood & Felder, LLC is proud to represent these brave cancer survivors in their fight for justice – and we would be proud to represent you, too.
+McGowan, Hood, Felder & Phillips, LLC is proud to represent these brave cancer survivors in their fight for justice – and we would be proud to represent you, too.
 If you developed a bacterial infection at Roper Hospital, or any hospital or medical facility, we want to hear from you.
 To set up a free consultation, call us today at 803-327-7800 or complete our contact form.